3DGAR-XD/3DGAR-XD/README.md

 Currently located in **BOGOTA, COLOMBIA** 🌎 🇨🇴

-Something curious about me is that I like anime 🔝and video games 🎮
+Something curious about me:

+/* I like anime 🔝and video games 🎮 */

 ```javascript
   const birthDate = new Date("11/23/2001").getTime();